-On February 14, 2017, Kaizen received approval of its Declaration for Environmental Impact ("DIA") for the Pinaya Project.
-The DIA allows Kaizen to excavate 95 trenches and use up to 20 drilling platforms in order to drill as many as 55 holes totalling up to 17,200 metres.
-In addition, the Certificate of Non-Existence of Archaeological Remains has been received which is also a precondition to commencing drilling.
+On February 14, 2017, Kaizen received approval of its Declaration for Environmental Impact ("DIA") for Pinaya.
+The DIA allows Kaizen to excavate 95 trenches and use up to 20 drilling platforms in order to drill as many as 55 holes totaling up to 17,200 metres.
+In addition, the Certificate of Non-Existence of Archaeological Remains was received which is also a precondition to commencing drilling.